Open Government Products

 We assume the baseline flow and just implemented that.
 I missed some edge cases and had to do product iterations, fixes and ops recovery support on those. (e.g. Employer bulk pay for staff, company fire walls and email clients link shortening)

 Now that we have launched a payment service...
 Can we automate the manual portions?
+Think bigger!

 How might we use this as a foundation for a government payment system in the long run to solve the problem mentioned in the research previously?